kbroman/Talk_DataCleaning/transcript.md

    advanced programming skills.
 And it can have a huge effect on the results.

-6. So I'd like to propose a set of principles for data cleaning.
+6. I think there _are_ principles that underlie our data cleaning work, and I'd like to propose a set.
    I've split them up into 5 parts: some fundamental ideas, plus the four main concepts: verify, explore, ask, and document.

 7. The first fundamental principle is: don't clean data when you're tired or hungry.
-   Ghazal Gulati said this at the Data Mishaps Night, and it's so true.
+   Ghazal Gulati said this at the Data Mishaps Night, and it's right on.
    Data cleaning takes time and intense concentration, so grab a snickers and a cup of coffee before you begin.